-This report presents the results of the actuarial valuation of the City of Hollywood Police Officers' Retirement System for the plan year beginning October 1, 2022.
-The purpose of this report is to provide a summary of the funded status of the plan as of October 1, 2022 and to determine the minimum required contribution amount for the 2023/2024 fiscal year.
+This report presents the results of the actuarial valuation of the City of Hollywood Police Officers' Retirement System for the plan year beginning October 1, 2024.
+The purpose of this report is to provide a summary of the funded status of the plan as of October 1, 2024 and to determine the minimum required contribution amount for the 2025/2026 fiscal year.
 In addition, this report provides a record of any plan amendments or other plan changes affecting the financial status of the fund.
-Our calculations were prepared based on member data and financial information provided by the Retirement System.